InnocentAnyaele/GPTContext/README.md

 2. Open in a terminal.
 3. ```npm install``` to install all dependencies
 4. ```npm start``` to start the server.
+5. Create a .env file and create a environmental variable 'REACT_APP_BEARER_TOKEN'.
+This would be the same with the BEARER_TOKEN at the flask backend for authentication purposes

 ### The front-end uses a hosted PythonAnywhere server for its server requests.
 If you want to host it locally, follow the backend configurations above and get the locally hosted link and follow the steps below
 1. In the frontend directory inside the components/body, open the body.tsx file.